dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 1. Open the `apps/app-one/_config.yaml` file, add the variable, and assign a value to it like shown in the snippet below:

     ```yaml
-    # application-web
+      # auto-tag
-    - id: application-app-one
+      - id: tagging-app-one-type-api
         type:
-        api: application-web
+          api: auto-tag
         config:
-        name: app-one
+          name: app-one-tag
-        template: ../shared/application.json
+          template: ../shared/k8s-auto-tag.json
+          parameters:
+            namespace: app-one
           skip: false
-        parameters:
-          rumPercentage: 100
     ```

     > **Note:** Parameters can be of different types with type `value` being the default.
-For `value` parameters, a short form syntax (e.g. `rumPercentage: 100`) can be used.
+For `value` parameters, a short form syntax (e.g. `namespace: app-one`) can be used.
 Details on other supported types and examples can be found in the [docs](https://www.dynatrace.com/support/help/manage/configuration-as-code/configuration/yaml-configuration#parameters).

 2. Save the changes

-3. Repeat these steps but with `rumPercentage: 50` in `apps/app-two/_config.yaml`
+3. Repeat these steps but with `namespace: app-two` in `apps/app-two/_config.yaml`

 ### Step 4 - Deploy the configurations